adlnet/xAPI-Spec/xAPI.md

 A 1.0.0 system converting a statement created in 0.9 MUST follow the steps below:

-* If the statement has been voided or uses verbs, Activity types, or properties not included in the 0.9 specification, do not convert it.
+* If the statement has been voided or uses Verbs, Activity types, or properties not included in the 0.9 specification, do not convert it.
 * Prefix "verb" with "http://adlnet.gov/expapi/verbs/".
 * Prefix any Activity ids which are not full absolute URIs with "tag:adlnet.gov,2013:expapi:0.9:activities:"